jonathanlking/Instagram-Printer-RP/README.md

 Special thanks to:

     Jon - http://opalfruits.net/blog/
-For providing a much better solution to bluetooth pairing with a raspberry pi than I had before.
+    For providing a much better solution to bluetooth pairing with a Raspberry Pi than I had before.